In This Article

 - Setting up a dining room

-Space-saving and multi-purpose units are one of the most important factors of a renovation project.
-For homes where space is limited, every inch counts.
+Some Space-saving HDB renovation tips we offer are to get multi-purpose units.
+For homes where space is limited, every inch matters.
 A smart design will overcome functionality and space issues.
 Therefore, homeowners prefer storage units that are custom built and can fit into any nook and cranny.

-While a renovation requires time and effort among other things, you can ensure a hassle-free process with these extra pointers.
-Take a look at these easy tips on how to ensure an efficient renovation process:
+While a renovation requires time and effort among other things, you can ensure a hassle-free process with these extra HDB renovation tips.
+Take a look below to ensure an efficient renovation process:

 - Maximise storage space wherever you can with shoe cabinets, under the bed and in wardrobes

-- Opt for mid-century modern, contemporary or Scandinavian designs that are timeless and easy on the pocket too!
+- Opt for mid-century modern, contemporary or Scandinavian designs that are timeless and will not extend your home renovation budget!

 - Engage with a reliable and trust-worthy interior design company